dynamsoft-docs/label-recognition-docs/parameters/structure-and-interfaces-of-parameters.md

 # Hierarchy and work domain of parameters
-This article introduces the parameter definitions, organization structure, usage rules and related interfaces involved in Dynamsoft Barcode Reader.
+This article introduces the parameter definitions, organization structure, usage rules and related interfaces involved in Dynamsoft Label Recognition.

 ## Definitions
-Dynamsoft Barcode Reader uses a template to set parameters.
+Dynamsoft Label Recognition uses a template to set parameters.
 A template contains three types of data: `LabelRecognitionParameter`, `ReferenceRegion`, and `TextArea`.
 - `LabelRecognitionParameter` is used to specify the decoding operation settings on the entire image.
 The value of the `LabelRecognitionParameter.Name` field is the unique identifier of the `LabelRecognitionParameter`.
 - `ReferenceRegion` is used to specify a decoding region.
 It is also used to specify the decoding operation settings in this area.
 The value of the `ReferenceRegion.Name` field is the unique identifier of `ReferenceRegion`.
 - `TextArea` is used to specify a barcode format.
 It is also used to specify the decoding operation settings of this barcode format.
 The value of the `TextArea.Name` field is the unique identifier of `TextArea`.